Crazy Travel in the Stans

 At 2 a.m. we are being driven through the absolutely empty and dark streets of Tashkent, where old Soviet government buildings loom.
 This feels like — and is — a police state, where I don’t hear about too many people taking vacations.
 There is no problem coming, but I’m thinking that like North Korea, it’s the getting out that might be the problem.

 Back in Istanbul I had speculated at dinner one night about what Tashkent would be like.
 “How would you compare it to a city I’ve been to?”
-I asked John, who visited here in 1996.
+I asked him, who visited here in 1996.